lockenkopf-blog-Lockentyp-bestimmen.jpg

-What do you think of your curl guy?
+How do you find your curl type?

 The curl types in detail

 Type 2a: a slight "S" movement in the hair that stays close to the head.
-Rather fine hair.
+Rather fine hair

-Type 2b: similar "S" shape as type 2a but tends to have more frizz on the crown Loses definition easily.
+.Type 2b: similar "S" shape to type 2a but tends to be slightly more frizzy on the crown.
+Loses definition easily.

 Type 3b: These curls have more volume and a smaller circumference than type 3a - roughly like a lipstick

-Type 4a: Tightly curled hair with an "S" pattern.
+Type 4a: Tightly coiled hair with an "S" pattern.
 It has more moisture than type 4b and a visible curl pattern.
 The circumference of the spirals is close to that of a crochet hook.

 Type 4b: the curly strands have a "Z" shape and a less defined curl pattern.
 Instead of curling, the hair bends at sharp angles like the letter "Z".
 Type 4b hair is tightly coiled and can feel wiry to the touch.
-This is also known as Kinky hair because of the kinks in the "Z" shape
+This is also known as kinky hair because of the kinks in the "Z" shape

 Type 4c: The hair consists of strands that are almost impossible to define without the use of styling products.
 Type 4c hair can range from: fine, thin and soft to coarse, with dense strands.